Islamic State claims kidnapping of three African Christians in Libya

 The kidnapping took place in Noufliyah, an Islamic State stronghold southeast of the city of Sirte, said a resident, asking not to be named.

-Mohamed El Hejazi, a military spokesman loyal to the internationally recognised government based in the east, also said the abduction happened in the small town.
+Mohamed El Hejazi, a military spokesman loyal to the internationally recognized government based in the east, also said the abduction happened in the small town.

 The militant group has expanded in the North African country by exploiting chaos and a security vacuum like it did in Iraq and Syria.